Education in Bangladesh: Madrasah education

-The Madrasah Education System focuses on religious education, teaching all the basics of education in a religious environment.
-Religious studies are taught in Arabic and the students in some areas also serve the local area masjids.
+The Madrasah-related Islamic education system focuses on Islamic education, teaching all the basics of education in a religious environment.
+Islamic studies are taught in Arabic, Bengali, and sometimes even in English.
+During the East Pakistan era, religious educational institutions also taught in Urdu.
+The students in some areas also serves local masjids.
 Students also have to complete all the courses from the General Education System.
-Many privately licensed Madrasas take in homeless children and provide them with food, shelter and education, e.g. Jamia Tawakkulia Renga Madrasah in Sylhet.
+Many privately licensed Madrasas take in homeless children and provides them with food, shelter and education, e.g., Jamia Tawakkulia Renga Madrasah in Sylhet.

 There are two types of madrasas in Bangladesh.
-One, the "Quomi" madrasas, are privately funded.
-The other, the "Alia" madrasas, are privately owned but subsidised by the government (the government spends 11.5% of its education budget on alia madrasahs, paying 80% of teacher and administrator salaries).
-Quomi madrasahs account for 1.9% of total primary enrollment and 2.2% of secondary enrollment; aliyah madrasahs account for 8.4% of primary and 19% of secondary enrollment.
+One, the "Qawmi" madrasas, are privately funded.
+The other, the "Alia" madrasas, are privately owned but subsidized by the government (the government spends 11.5% of its education budget on alia madrasahs, paying 80% of teacher and administrator salaries).
+Qawmi madrasahs account for 1.9% of total primary enrollment and 2.2% of secondary enrollment; Alia madrasahs account for 8.4% of primary and 19% of secondary enrollment.
 The alia system is like the general education system, except that Arabic is taught in addition to general education.
 The Madrasah Education Board covers religious education in government-registered Madrasahs in the secondary level.
 After passing "Alim", a student can enroll for three additional years to obtain a "Fazil" level.
 Students can go for further general education and earn a university degree.
 After passing successfully, they can further enroll for another two years to obtain a "Kamil" level degree.

-The following table provides a statistical comparison of the "Quomi" and "Alia" madrasah systems.
+The following table provides a statistical comparison of the "Qawmi" and "Alia" madrasah systems.

 Profile of madrasa education in Bangladesh

 Refugee education

-As of 2020, approximately one-third of refugee Rohingya children were able to access primary education, primarily through temporary centers run by international organizations.
+Due to the Rohingya genocide, thousands of Rohingyas fled to Bangladesh in order to survive the ethnic cleansing.
+The government has had difficulties in managing the crisis, particularly when it comes to the education of refugees since most Rohingyas were illiterate because they were denied their right to education as a part of persecution.
+As of 2020, approximately one-third of Rohingya children refugees were able to access primary education, primarily through temporary centers run by international organizations.
 UNICEF runs approximately 1,600 learning centers across the country, educating around 145,000 children.
-Beginning in April 2020, UNICEF and the Government of Bangladesh were scheduled to enroll 10,000 Rohingya children in schools where they will be taught the Myanmar school curriculum.
+Beginning in April 2020, UNICEF and the government of Bangladesh were scheduled to enroll 10,000 Rohingya children in schools where they will be taught the Myanmar school curriculum.